artsmia/collection/readme.md

-A collection of metadata associated with the collection of the [Minneapolis Institute of Arts](http://artsmia.org/).
+A collection of metadata associated with the collection of the [Minneapolis Institute of Art](http://artsmia.org/).

-The [MIA's mission](http://new.artsmia.org/about/museum-info/mission-and-history/) is to enrich the community
+[Mia's mission](http://new.artsmia.org/about/museum-info/mission-and-history/) is to enrich the community

 > by collecting, preserving, and making accessible outstanding works of art from the world’s diverse cultures.

-To increase access to the MIA's outstanding art, we've published metadata for ~90,000 artworks as `JSON` under a [CC0](#cc0-by) license.
+To increase access to Mia's outstanding art, we've published metadata for our artworks as `JSON` under a [CC0](#cc0-by) license.

 ## Why